 Once you find angels and angel groups you need to pitch them on one or more of these three important things:

 - Investing time in your company as an executive or advisor

 - Introducing you to other angels since angels nearly always know lots of other angels

-If you are pitching to an angel group, there is generally a formal process in which you first submit your business plan, and then present your pitch deck to the group.
-Whether you are pitching to an angel group or an individual angel investor, you should always use a slide presentation/pitch deck since it allows you to control the conversation and ensure that all of your key points get mentioned.
+If you are pitching to an angel group, there is generally a formal process in which you first submit your business plan and then present your pitch deck to the group.
+Whether you pitch to an angel group or an individual angel investor, you should always use a slide presentation/pitch deck.
+It allows you to control the conversation and ensure that all of your key points get mentioned.